vaadin/base-starter-vue/README.md

-# Base Starter for Vaadin Elements and Vue.js
+# Base Starter for Vaadin components with Vue.js

 ## Prerequisites